intive/flutter_contentful/README.md

 ## Usage

-To use this plugin, install `contentful` as a dependency in your `pubspec.yaml`.
+To use this plugin, install `flutter_contentful` as a dependency in your `pubspec.yaml`.

 ## API